 When it comes to props, I’m always really interested in how children interact with them, and one of the things I’ve found is that often the interaction they have with the props will be fairly typical of how they always interact with inanimate objects.

 This might seem fairly mundane, but it really isn’t!
 Has your child got a mannerism that they always do when wearing a hat?
 Or a face they always pull when you hoist them up onto a chair?
 That’s the stuff you want to remember, and by incorporating familiar props, you’ll be able to make sure those mannerisms and expressions are captured on camera, forever.

 The parent-child combos are particularly special, and in terms of evoking emotion they serve so many purposes.
-In this shot we get to see the parent’s joy, the child’s helplessness, the size difference between father and child and the sheer contentedness of a well-looked after baby.
+In this shot we get to see the size difference between father and child and the sheer contentedness of a well-looked after baby.
 This is the sort of shot that will certainly stand the test of time.